miniTalDev/skin-detection-in-face-images/README.md

 ## Steps

+To achieve our results we're using image segmentation and color image processing techniques.
+The steps are the following:

 1. Importing libraries

 The first step, of course, is to import the necessary libraries, which, in this case, are imageio, numpy and matplotlib.